Dr. Jörg-Rüdiger Sack, born

 computer graphics, geographic information systems and foremost

 computational geometry.
-He is editor-in-chief of the journals
+He is founding editor in-chief of the journals

 Computational Geometry-Theory and Applications, and